-Secured by Design (SBD) will be exhibiting at London's leading construction and design show, London Build Expo, which is taking place at the Olympia London this week, 27th & 28th November.
+Secured by Design (SBD) will be exhibiting at London's leading construction and design show, London Build, which is taking place at the Olympia London this week, Wednesday 17th & Thursday 18th November.

-Be sure to come visit stand S52 to find out more about how SBD work to improve the security of buildings and their immediate surroundings to provide safe places to live, work, shop and visit.
+Visit stand C96 to find out more about the SBD initiative and how SBD work to improve the security of buildings and their immediate surroundings to provide safe places to live, work, shop and visit.

 As a national crime prevention scheme, SBD has achieved significant successes.
 Working with National Government, SBD has influenced national planning policy to embed crime prevention in the planning process and established police security standards in the building and construction industry.